-Figure 1 - Alternative A. Signal pairs carry both data and power.
+Figure 1-Alternative A. The signal pairs carry both data and power.
 Polarity is indeterminate.
+(Figures 1 & 2 revised May 2012)

-Figure 2 - Alternative B. Spare pairs carry power.
-Polarity is indicated.
+Figure 2-Alternative B. The unused pairs carry power.
+Polarity is as shown.

 The power being supplied by the PSE is a nominal 48 volts (44 to 57 volts).
 When using the spare pairs for power, the voltage polarity is defined.
-When using the data pairs for power, the polarity is undefined.
-This requires the PD to accept either polarity and still function - because a crossover cable might connect the PSE and the PD.
-Normally, a straight-through cable is used to connect a switch to an end device (as in Figure 1).
-The end device is wired as an MDI and the switch is wired as an MDIX.
-The "X" means that the switch implements an internal crossover function whereby transmitters on the switch connect to receivers on the end device, and receivers on the switch connect to transmitters on the end device.
-If two MDI-compliant devices need to communicate to one another (an end device to another end device), then a crossover cable is required for the equivalent connection.
-Modern switches have a feature called Auto-MDIX where the switch port adjusts to either a straight-through or crossover cable and still function with an end device or another switch port.
-A crossover cable matches data pairs so that pins 1 and 2 on one side connect to 3 and 6 on the other.
+When using the data pairs for power, the voltage polarity is undefined requiring the PD to be able to accept either polarity and still function.
+The reason being that a crossover cable could be between the PSE and the PD.
+Normally, a straight-through cable is used to connect a switch to an end device (see Figure 1).
+The end device is wired as an MDI while the switch is wired as an MDIX.
+The "X" means that the switch implements an internal crossover function by having transmitters on the switch connect to receivers on the end device, and receivers on the switch connect to transmitters on the end device.
+If two MDI-compliant devices need to communicate to one another (an end device to another end device), then a crossover cable is required to make the equivalent connection.
+Modern switches have a feature called Auto-MDIX where the switch port will adjust to either a straight-through cable or a crossover cable and still function with an end device or another switch port.
+A crossover cable matches up data pairs by having pins 1 and 2 on one side connect to 3 and 6 on the other.
 Likewise, pins 3 and 6 are matched up with 1 and 2.
-Consequently, the voltage polarity on the data pairs will invert through a cross-over cable.
-To guard against this reverse-voltage condition, an auto-polarity circuit must be used at the PD so the PD will experience no polarity change.
-Crossover cables do not affect the spare pairs, but to be safe, it is best to incorporate auto-polarity on the spare pairs as well.
+Because of this crossover situation, the polarity of the voltage on the data pairs will reverse at the PD.
+To guard against this reverse voltage condition, an auto-polarity circuit should be used at the PD.
+Crossover cables do not affect the spare pairs.
+Therefore, the PD will experience no polarity change.
+To be safe, it is best to incorporate auto-polarity on the spare pairs as well.
 End-point and Mid-span PSEs There are two kinds of PSEs.
-The first is an end-point PSE (Figures 3 and 4) where the power-sourcing equipment is within the hub or switch.
-The Ethernet switch now becomes a Power-Sourcing Ethernet switch - adding complexity and expense.
+The first is an endpoint PSE (Figures 3 and 4) where the power sourcing equipment is within the hub or switch.
+The Ethernet switch now becomes a Power Sourcing Ethernet switch adding complexity and expense.
 However, field cabling is not disturbed.
-In terms of data handling, the PoE switch is identical to a non-PSE switch.
-Additional circuitry and an adequate power supply are necessary to serve the powered Ethernet ports, but not all ports need to be powered and often this is done to reduce power supply requirements.
-A switch-to-switch cascading connection (uplink) needs no powered ports, so non-PoE ports could be present in PoE switches.
+The standard Ethernet switch is now replaced with a PoE Ethernet switch.
+In terms of data handling, the PoE switch operates identically to that of a non-PSE switch.
+Additional circuitry and an adequate power supply are necessary to serve the powered Ethernet ports, but not all ports need to be powered and frequently this is done to reduce power supply requirements.
+A switch-to-switch cascading connection (uplink) would not need powered ports so non-PoE ports would be present in PoE switches.

-Figure 3 - An end-point PSE can utilize Alternative A or B. Alternative A is shown above.
+Figure 3-An end-point PSE can utilize Alternative A or B. Alternative A is shown above.

-2

-Information Sheet - Power Over Ethernet